openvideogamedata/gamelist-aggregator/README.md

         "ClientSecret": "YOUR_GOOGLE_CLIENT_SECRET"
     }
     ```

-    Important: Keep your credentials private and never commit them to a public repository.
+    *Important*: Keep your credentials private and never commit them to a public repository.
 Whenever possible, use environment variables or another secure method to store sensitive information.

 3. Build and run:
     ```bash